 We may need to share your information with our service providers and their agents (for example our accountant who audits our work and prepares an annual compliance report for our Regulators, the SRA, and who prepare our annual accounts, and our outsourced bureau accounts department, Quill Pinpoint, who host our accounts data on their secure server, the Legal Aid Agency (who require full financial disclosure from you for any application for legal aid and other sensitive data), the Court, and disclosure to the Authorities in accordance with Money Laundering Regulations where appropriate to do so.
 We may also share information with the solicitors instructed for other parties in your matter where appropriate or directed to do so by you or the Court.
 Where directed by the Court to disclose information to others we will have a duty to comply with such directions.
 At the end of your case we may pass data to a contracted data company to scan and securely destroy paper copies of your file and during your case we ensure that paper copies of information we do not require are securely destroyed using an appropriate data destroyer and certificates of secure destruction are obtained for such disposals.
 Where we post sensitive data to others we may use Royal Mail or other trusted couriers.
 When we email sensitive data, where possible, we endeavour to use a secure method of email such as Egress or an encrypted App.
 Where we send emails, which are not encrypted or secure all employees are aware of their enhanced duty of care in transmitting such data and their personal responsibility for ensuring that errors in such transmissions are not made.

-We only use your personal information for direct marketing purposes if we are allowed to do this by law or if we have your consent.
+We will only use your personal information for direct marketing purposes if we are allowed to do this by law or if we have your consent

 To enable us to communicate with you effectively, we may sometimes use your data for analysis purposes, based on information that you have provided to Rosie Bracher Solicitors.